timeplus-io/docs/docs/public-beta-2.md

 We will update the beta version from time to time and list key enhancements in this page.

-(in year 2023)

-## 5/1
+## May 1, 2023

 **Streaming Database and SQL**

 * (Experimental) In addition to the default append-only data streams, you can now create streams with mutations and versions.
-You can leverage tooIs, such as [Debezium](https://debezium.io/), to load CDC(Change Data Capture) data from different sources and track the INSERT, UPDATE, DELETE operations in Timeplus.
+You can leverage tooIs, such as [Debezium](https://debezium.io/), to load CDC (Change Data Capture) data from different sources and track the INSERT, UPDATE, DELETE operations in Timeplus.
 You can always get the latest event for any primary key.
 [Learn more.](working-with-streams)

 **Dashboards**

-  * (Experimental) a new map visualization type is added.
-You can show latest locations in a live map view.
+  * (Experimental) A new map visualization type is added, showing latest locations in a live map view.
-  * For table visualization, if the update mode is per-key, then you can turn on the sparkling mode to track the value changes for certain columns.
+  * For table visualization, if the update mode is per-key, you can enable a sparkline to track value changes for certain columns.

 **Other Enhancements**

-  * If you run `SELECT * FROM my_stream` and there is no new data for a while, Timeplus will show you a SQL to query the historical data.
+  * If you run `SELECT * FROM my_stream` and there is no data coming in for the first while, Timeplus will show you a hint message with SQL to query historical data.
   * A better color picker is added in visualization configuration forms.
-  * UI for sample dataset is simplified.
+  * The UI for our sample dataset is simplified.
+Instead of the regular configuration flow for other sources, you can now quickly generate sample data with a couple of clicks.

-## 4/17
+## April 17, 2023

 **Streaming Database and SQL**